DmitryEfimenko/ng-auto-save/README.md

 * `auto-save="updateField"` - must be applied to the `<form>`.
 It takes the name of the function used to save record.
 * `auto-save-debounce="1000"` - specify how long to wait for input before saving
 * `auto-save-field="name"` - must be applied to an input with attribute `ng-model`.
 The "name" here is the name of the column in the table to be updated.
-* `auto-saving="article.name"` - apply this directive to an element that you want to show up when saving is in progress.
-The value of the attribute must be set to the value of 'ng-model' applied to the corresponding input
+* `auto-saving="name"` - apply this directive to an element that you want to show up when saving is in progress.
+The value of the attribute must be set to the value of 'auto-save-field' applied to the corresponding input
-* `auto-saved="article.name"` - apply this directive to an element that you want to show up when saving is in complete successfully.
-The value of the attribute must be set to the value of 'ng-model' applied to the corresponding input
+* `auto-saved="name"` - apply this directive to an element that you want to show up when saving is in complete successfully.
+The value of the attribute must be set to the value of 'auto-save-field' applied to the corresponding input

 **Server side implementation**
 Example for [NodeJs](http://nodejs.org/) as a web server using [express.js](http://expressjs.com/) and [PostgreSql](http://www.postgresql.org/) as a database.